Welcome to How to Find Happiness, Week 5. Shame: How to Uncover, Overcome and Release It Forever.

 Emotional Baggage: Shame and Blame

 As with any voyage, the more we bring with us, the more cumbersome travelling becomes.
-We must pack smart and light, bringing along what we need and nothing more, to be as nimble as we can be.
+We must pack smart and light.
+We should bring along only what we need and nothing more.
+This allows us to be as nimble as possible.

-So this week will focus on understanding the added burdens we may be carrying, and figuring out how to relieve ourselves of that which is weighing us down.
+This week, we focus on understanding the added burdens we may be carrying.
+We will explore how to relieve ourselves of what weighs us down.
 We will dive into the topic of this emotional baggage, focusing on feelings of shame.

 It’s important to approach this week’s exercises with an open mind.